inensus/MPManager/README.md

 ## 3. Migrate the database changes ;
   - Run `docker exec -it laravel /bin/bash` to jump into the laravel container
   - navigate to `mpmanager` directory with `cd mpmanager`
   - Run `php artisan migrate --seed` to initialize the Database.
-The `-seed`  option will create the default user to login.
+The `--seed`  option will create the default user to login.
-  - Default user to login is `admin@admin.com` and `basic-password` This will create a new user.
-You can leave/exit the container when you are done with it.
+  - Default user to login is `admin@admin.com` and `basic-password` .

 For any further Database operations you can directly access `db.mpmanager.local` with following credentials
 ```